lambdamikel/DLMAPS/README.md

 Logic reasoner. nRQL was first included with Racer in ~ 2004.
 Racer is OpenSource these days as well:
 [https://github.com/ha-mo-we/Racer/](https://github.com/ha-mo-we/Racer/).

-nRQL / DLMAPS provided the first Description Logic ABox (conjunctive) query language with a heuristics-based cost optimizer that drastically improved query evaluation plans / performance.
-Later, other researchers have applied these ideas to SPARQL (somehow, our papers never got cited by certain folks, even thy predated subsequent work on SPARQL and GeoSPARQL optimization by years... anyhow :-)
+nRQL / DLMAPS provided the first Description Logic ABox (conjunctive) query language with a evaluation cost / heuristic query optimizer that drastically (i.e., by several orders of magnitude) improved query performance.
+Later, other researchers have applied these ideas to SPARQL and analyzed these ideas somewhat more theoretically.
+Somehow, our papers never got cited by certain folks, even though our (documented) ideas and implementations predated subsequent work on SPARQL and GeoSPARQL optimization by years... anyhow, this is history :-)

 But back to DLMAPS: